What if Your Productivity Tools Are Making You Less Productive

 The Myth of Efficiency

-A typical employee employs at least 10 productivity apps per day, discovers a study by Harvard Business School.
+A typical employee employs at least 10 productivity apps per day, according to a study by Harvard Business School.
 Each app provides a particular function, but constant jumping between platforms leads to “app fatigue,” where constantly changing between tasks and interfaces takes time and brainpower.

-Rather than being more productive, we are besieged with notifications, reminders, and syncs that don’t work.
-According to one report by Asana, employees spend 60% of their time on “work about work” such as reading mail, checking status, and context-switching between tools.
-What’s the outcome?
-Actual deep work takes the hit.
+Notifications, reminders, and non-functional syncs overwhelm us instead of increasing our productivity.
+According to one report by Asana, employees spend 60% of their time doing “work about work,” such as reading mail, checking status, and context-switching between tools.

 The Problem with Too Many Productivity Tools